smart-on-fhir/health-cards-dev-tools/README.md

                 node . --path issuerPublicKeys.json --type jwkset

-The tool can be invoked programmatically.
+The tool can be invoked programmatically from a Node.js app (*note: browser-based environments are not currently supported*).
 First, install the tool in your own project, either from  GitHub via `npm install smart-on-fhir/health-cards-validation-SDK`, or from a local .tgz file resulting from `npm pack` as described above.
 Then import `src/api.js` and call the right `validate.<artifact-type>` method, where `<artifact-type>` can be one of `qrnumeric`, `healthcard`, `fhirhealthcard`, `jws`, `jwspayload`, `fhirbundle`, or `keyset`.
 The validation results, if any, are returned in Promise-wrapped array.
 For example you could check a JWS via:

 ```js
 import { validate } from 'health-cards-validation-sdk/js/src/api.js'